Canon T2i vs Panasonic GH5

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T2i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
+Both the T2i and the GH5 have been discontinued, but can regularly be found used on eBay.
+The T2i was replaced by the Canon T3i, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.